Ariel Winter Instagram: Actress Smiles With Boyfriend Levi Meaden And Snake

 “Yes, it appears that Ariel indulged in some re-touching.”

 Whether Ariel Winter actually alters her social media pics or not, it would seem that her fervent fans are simply happy with the candid snaps offered by the 19-year-old star.
-While some obsessive online sleuths may pore the star’s snaps for evidence of airbrushing, many appear to be content with Winter’s vivacious display of health and happiness.
+While some obsessive online sleuths may search the star’s snaps for evidence of airbrushing, many appear to be content with Winter’s vivacious display of health and happiness.
 Would you feel betrayed if Winter photoshopped her pics?

 As previously reported by the Inquisitr, Ariel Winter is well known for here bikini pics and vacation snaps the actress posts on Instagram.
 Last month, Ariel sent the internet into a frenzy when she bared her booty in Bora Bora.
 That particular vacation was apparently a “girlfriends only” getaway for Winter, as Meaden was seemingly absent.